Riyagupta101/my-realtime-chat-app/README.md

 node server.js

-Open your browser and go to:
+Open your browser and visit:

 http://localhost:3000

-Usage
+📝 Usage

 Register or log in (if authentication is implemented).

 Open the chat window to start messaging in real-time.

-Receive instant notifications for new messages even when the chat window is not active.
+Receive instant notifications for new messages.

-Future Improvements
+💡 Future Improvements

 Store chat history in a database.

-Implement group chats and file sharing.
+Add group chats and file sharing.

-Add more advanced notification settings (browser push notifications).
+Implement browser push notifications for better UX.

-Enhance UI/UX with themes and emojis.
+Enhance UI/UX with themes, emojis, and custom avatars.

-Author
+📌 Author

 Riya Gupta – GIX Technology Assignment